jwschwaner/TodoApp/Client-Test-Plan.md

 2) Initial app and authentication
 2.1 Anonymous landing and protected pages
 - Step: With no login session, browse to https://localhost:7181/home.
-  - Expected: You see the NotAuthorized landing content with prominent Register and Sign In buttons.
+  - Expected: You see a landing page, where you can Register or Login.
 - Step: In the address bar, go directly to https://localhost:7181/cpr.
   - Expected: Because CPR page is [Authorize], you’re redirected to the login experience.
 - Step: In the address bar, go directly to https://localhost:7181/todo.